Conecked/React_ClickyGame/README.md

 # React_ClickyGame

 The Vampirina React Clicky Game is a basic react app using create react app as its framework.
-You will click on an image and try to get the click as many as you can without repeating an image.
+You will click on an image and try to click as many as you can without repeating an image.
 The app will track your score and current top score.
 I did create this in an effort to see if it caught my daughters attention, please don't mind the characters/theme

 <p align="center">
   <img width="400" height="200" src="/public/images/clickyGame.png">